Dr. Ray Baughman

 “This impact of our work largely reflects the fertile environment for creativity that exists at UT Dallas and so many dedicated and inspired students and colleagues of all ages who have made pivotal discoveries in collaborative research.”

-Dr. Ray Baughman is a pioneer in the field of nanotechnology.
-Elected to the National Academy of Engineering in 2008, he is a prolific inventor and scientist.
+Dr. Ray Baughman was a pioneer in the field of nanotechnology.
+Elected to the National Academy of Engineering in 2008, he was a prolific inventor and scientist.

-His current research focuses in part on developing new technologies for harvesting and storing waste energy, new types of artificial muscles, the fabrication, characterization and application of carbon nanotube sheets and yarns, sensors, new material synthesis, and fundamental structure-properties relationships for materials.
+His most-recent research focused in part on developing new technologies for harvesting and storing waste energy; new types of artificial muscles; the fabrication, characterization and application of carbon nanotube sheets and yarns; sensors; new material synthesis; and fundamental structure-properties relationships for materials.

-Baughman established the NanoExplorers program, which promotes nanotechnology-based education for the next generation of scientists and is funded by the Robert A. Welch Chair grant.
+Baughman established the NanoExplorers program, which promotes nanotechnology-based education for the next generation of scientists and is funded by the Robert A. Welch Distinguished Chair endowment.

 “One of the reasons I love research is the opportunity it provides to inspire students.
-Our NanoExplorer high school students and our undergraduate and graduate students become knights of our NanoTech Institute, and use this opportunity to do exciting original research.”
+Our NanoExplorer high school students and our undergraduate and graduate students become knights of our NanoTech Institute and use this opportunity to do exciting original research,” he said.

 Baughman named the program after Dr. George A. Jeffrey, a professor at the University of Pittsburgh, who once gave a high school-aged Baughman the chance to study in a lab.